 Fronts for Our Backs/ Pande Kwa Mingongo yetu by by Mary Birdsell and Vera Lynne Stroup-Rentier

-Guess the back that matches the front of an animal in this bilingual Swahali easy reader.
-The photographs were taken at Serengeti National Park and the book also includes an intereting factoid about each animal. [bilingual Swahili easy reader, ages 6 and up]
+Guess the back that matches the front of an animal in this bilingual Swahili easy reader.
+The photographs were taken at Serengeti National Park and the book also includes an interesting factoid about each animal. [bilingual Swahili easy reader, ages 6 and up]

 To examine any book more closely at Amazon, please click on image of book.

 As an Amazon Associate, I earn from qualifying purchases.

 p.s.
 Related posts:

 Easy Reader Book Lists